Essay on Music

 et cetera—that bouts of hunger strengthen

-static like what’s inside a cube of ice.
+to cold static like what’s inside a cube of ice.